judasgutenberg/waterbot/README.md

 "The motor driver chip you state you are using, the L293D, is a "quadruple half H driver."
 This means that, instead of two full H circuits capable of driving a motor forward and reverse, you have four half H circuits, which are only capable of driving a motor in one direction."

 I'm pretty sure now that that commentator was wrong.
 My symptoms at the wires going to the motor is that when the H-bridge is is one direction, the voltage is -12 volts and in the other direction the voltage is 3 volts.
 Perhaps the motor is drawing too much current?

+I measured the voltages coming off the L293D with no load and it was 9volts in one direction and 9volts in the other.
+So perhaps the rudder system in the boat I am using is inherently incompatible with the L293D.